 It’s clever and witty, and easy to see why it was subversive and blasphemous under Soviet political constraints, not to mention the ladies regularly divested of their underwear?

 As I read it, the real hero in this alternative reality is Pontius Pilate who had the empathy and nous – and power and connections – to save the vagrant philosopher from his crucifixion and avoid the need for supernatural (ie. it never happened) reincarnation and ascension, though the writing of this possible outcome remains unfinished within the plot.
 Art & Literature is full of variations on how the good prophet would have done better without his supernatural ending.
 Anyway, as the epilogue points out most of the satanic back-magic of the plot never happened either, almost all can be explained by trickery.
 Slightly annoying over-use of the multiple accidental and deliberate fires meme to destroy documentary evidence (or not?) along the way.
 Lots of allusions to Faust and Dante.
 The perspective of flying over the scenes.
-Fairly obvious tension in the recurring “the devil must exist” – how can there be good without evil, etc. Everyone reporting the supernatural risking being carted off to the asylum, etc. The historical, political and cultural satire in the characterisation and naming of the cast of cats and ghosts, and locations from Yalta to St Petersburg via Kyiv and Moscow is apparent.
+Fairly obvious tension in the recurring “the devil must exist” – how can there be good without evil, etc. Everyone reporting the supernatural risking being carted off to the asylum, etc. The historical, political and cultural satire in the characterisation and naming of the cast of cats and ghosts, and in the locations from Yalta to St Petersburg via Kyiv and Moscow, is apparent.

 =====